-Future of Mobile Gaming: The future of monetization (part 5)
+Future of Mobile Gaming: The future of mobile monetization (part 5)

 Today, mobile gaming has matured beyond the one-price structure of the past.
 Mobile is now the most profitable gaming platform and as a result, it has driven and continues driving innovation in games monetization.
 Mobile game developers now have more monetization options ever before.